 - Have received 1 dose of a PSAR-approved vaccine if they had earlier recovered from a COVID-19 infection.
 The vaccination should be taken no earlier than 3 months from the date of their diagnosis, if they had not already completed vaccination previously.

 - Be able to produce documents to prove their vaccination status before boarding the flight, and upon arrival in Singapore.
 Otherwise, they will be denied entry.

-- (Only applicable to those who were vaccinated overseas) Take a serology test at a Public Health Preparedness Clinic to confirm their vaccination status within 14 days of completing Stay-Home Notice (SHN).
+- (Only applicable to those who were vaccinated overseas) Take a serology test at a Public Health Preparedness Clinic to confirm their vaccination status within 14 days of completing self-isolation or Stay-Home Notice (SHN).
 Please call the clinic to check if they offer serology tests.

 If their serology test results are positive, their vaccination records will be updated in the National Immunisation Registry.
 Otherwise, they will have to take 2 doses of a PSAR-approved vaccine in Singapore within 2 months of the negative serology test result.

 Documents pass holders should produce to prove they are fully vaccinated